-McGill uses a holistic approach to profile evaluation which considers many factors when reviewing applications for admission.
+McGill uses a holistic approach which considers many factors when reviewing applications for admissions.
 Understandably, admission to McGill is very competitive and meeting the minimum requirements does not guarantee an offer of admission.

 My degree finishes this Spring or Summer.
 Can I still apply for the Fall intake?

 Yes, if your current degree finishes before the program you are applying for is set to start.
 In the application process, you are required to upload unofficial transcripts of your studies to date.
 It is possible to be offered conditional admission to a program pending receipt of your final grades.
 If made an offer of admission, one condition will be to submit copies of your final and official transcripts which show proof of graduation.